Overview

 My role

-1. Collaborate with the manager and PMs to align on project goals and define success metrics.
+Collaborate with the Product lead, PMs and RDs to align on project goals and define success metrics.

 About GoSky Chatbot Platform